-Fees and commission income which are not an integral part of the effective interest rate are generally recognised in the Income Statement within 'Other income' as the related service is provided.
+Fees and commission income which are not an integral part of the effective interest rate are generally recognised in the Statement of comprehensive income within 'Other income' as the related service is provided.

-Gains and losses on disposal are determined by comparing the proceeds with the carrying amount and are recognised within 'Profit on disposal of investments' in the Income Statement.
+Gains and losses on disposal are determined by comparing the proceeds with the carrying amount and are recognised within 'Profit on disposal of investments' in the Statement of comprehensive income.